 Sitting right in the heart of Gracia, on Carrer Verdi, from which it draws its name, the Cinema Verdi is known as the go-to place in Barcelona to watch alternative and independent films in their original language.
 The Verdi is a different movie theater, not focused on Hollywood super productions and blockbusters, but rather on the type of films that take home the awards at Cannes, the Berlinale, or the Sundance festival.
 After catching a film, try one of the Middle-eastern restaurants you’ll find just a few meters away for dinner.

-Tip from Matthias: The Verdi offers discounts on certain days.
+Tip: The Verdi offers discounts on certain days.
 You’ll pay roughly half price if you go see a movie on a Monday as opposed to the rest of the week.

 Feast on the smells, sounds, colors and tastes of a world-famous food market